kimani-ndegwa/D3-Assessment-Playground/README.md

 1. Clone this project on your machine by running `git clone https://github.com/kimani-ndegwa/D3-Assessment-Playground.git`

+2. Checkout into the develop branch `git checkout develop`.

-2. Change directory into the different sections e.g to run the Depth First Search Algorithm.
+3. Change directory into the different sections e.g to run the Depth First Search Algorithm.

 > `cd Algorithms`